unovue/radix-vue/docs/content/components/radio-group.md

 # RadioGroup

 <Description>
-A modal dialog that interrupts the user with important content and expects a response.
+A set of checkable buttons—known as radio buttons—where no more than one of the buttons can be checked at a time.
 </Description>

 <HeroContainer>